Abbey Library of St. Gall, Switzerland

 Online digital library JSTOR is offering free access to its catalogue of journals, papers and books.

 The Register and Read program will allow individuals to register for the service, but members will only be able to read three items every two weeks.
 Users won't be able to see JSTOR's whole library either: free accounts will only have access to 1,200 journals from 700 publishers.
 In exchanges for free access, users will have to enter their personal details at signup that will be shared with JSTOR along with its partners, giving them insight as to who’s reading specific material.
 More information...

 Manchester Medieval Sources Online

-Manchester University Press is proud to announce the launch of the new Manchester Medieval Sources Online.
-The new platform developed with and hosted by our technology partners Metapress, incorporates the following new features
+Manchester University Press is proud to announce the Manchester Medieval Sources Online.
+Providing easy access to digital history sources, Manchester Medieval Sources Online brings essential texts from the Manchester Medieval Sources series to students and academics all over the world.
+The platform developed with and hosted by our technology partners Metapress, incorporates the following new features